TrustFinity/patdryburgh.com/_projects/agent-inbox.md

 layout: project
 author: patdryburgh
 photo: "/images/work/hero-agent-inbox.jpg"
-it: In 2016, I designed an all-in-one unified communications platform for real estate agents and their clients with
+it: I designed an all-in-one unified communications platform for real estate agents and their clients with
 ---